ThibaultLuytsPXL/IOT_Taak/README.md

 ## Summary

 This IoT project is designed to test our skill in understanding, and developing, IoT-based devices and applications.
 We will do so in a way that is correct, modular, and maintainable.
 We will use and learn about multiple technologies during this project.
 The aim of this project is to make the pynq board into a IoT device that uses openremote to visualize the data the pynq board recives/makes.
 In this project we will be making use of Docker and openremote as well as Github and PuTTY.
 Docker is used for running the Openremote container on the Pynq board.
-PuTTY gives us the ability to use the CLI(command line interface) to install all the tools and pakages for this project
+PuTTY gives us the ability to use the CLI(command line interface) to install all the tools and pakages for this project.

 ## Pynq